rcthomas/gpr/README.md

 * Get data.
 * Wash hands.
-* Put data into instantiation of a subclass of gpr.interface.DataSet.
+* Put data into instantiation of a subclass of `gpr.interface.DataSet`.
 * Construct a mean function and a covariance function.
 * Construct a GP taking the mean and covariance functions.
 * Construct a model based on the GP and the (training) data.